Ruixi1313/MetaFeedback---Test-Version/README.md

 # Meta-Feedback UI

-A minimal web interface for collecting and generating **process-oriented meta-feedback** for algorithm assignments.
+A minimal web interface for collecting and generating process oriented meta-feedback for algorithm assignments.
-Built with **FastAPI (backend)** and a lightweight **HTML/JS frontend**, designed for educational research and classroom studies.

 ## Features
 - Simple sign-up and login system (SQLite-based)